 - Certificate Policy select the certificate policy that was used to issue the certificate. - Certificate Authority select the certificate authority that was used to issue the certificate. - Certificate Status select the status of the certificate. - Certificate Serial Number type the serial number of the certificate.
 You can use wildcards. - Issued After select the date after which the certificate was issued. - Issued Before select the date before which the certificate was issued. - Expiry Date After select the date after which the certificate expires. - Expiry Date Before select the date before which the certificate expires. - Maximum Days to Expiry type the maximum number of days before the certificate expires; for example, type 30 to search for certificates that expire in the next 30 days. - User DN type the user DN associated with the certificate.
-You can use wildcards. - 3.
-Click Search.
+You can use wildcards. - User SID Present select whether the certificate has a User Security Identifier associated with it.